 DSF calls for applicants for a Django Fellow

-The position of Fellow is primarily focused on housekeeping and community support - you'll be expected to do the work that would benefit from constant, guaranteed attention rather than the current volunteer-only nature of Django development.
-In particular, your duties will include:
+The position of Fellow is focused on maintenance and community support - the work that benefits most from constant, guaranteed attention rather than volunteer-only efforts.
+In particular, the duties include:

-Your geographical location is not important - we have several methods of remote communication and coordination that we can use depending on the timezone difference to the supervising members of Django.
+Being a Django contributor isn't a prerequisite for this position — we can help get you up to speed.
+We'll consider applications from anyone with a proven history of working with either the Django community or another similar open-source community.
+Geographical location isn't important either - we have several methods of remote communication and coordination that we can use depending on the timezone difference to the supervising members of Django.

 If you're interested in applying for the position, please email us at email@example.com describing why you would be a good fit along with details of your relevant experience and community involvement.
 Also, please include your preferred hourly rate and when you'd like to start working.
 Lastly, please include at least one recommendation.